casdoor/casdoor-website/docs/application/ui-customization.md

 ## Review

-OK, so let's sum it up: we have added a background image, custom the login panel style and enable the side panel.
+OK, so let's sum it up: we have added a background image, customized the login panel style and enabled the side panel.

 More introduction about application in Casdoor: